parallelworks/test-workflow-action/README.md

 # Test Workflow Action
-Sample [Docker-based Github action](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action) to automatically test a PW workflow using the [PW client](https://raw.githubusercontent.com/parallelworks/pw-cluster-automation/master/client.py).
-The action defines the following steps:
+This repository contains a Docker-based GitHub action designed to automate running a Parallel Works (PW) workflow using the [PW client](https://raw.githubusercontent.com/parallelworks/pw-cluster-automation/master/client.py).
+The action executes the following steps:

-1. Starts the PW resources required by the workflow
+1. Starts the necessary PW resources for the job.
-2. Submits the workflow
+2. Submits the job.
-3. Stops the PW resources started in (1)
+3. Stops the resources initiated in step 1.

-**Note:** If the resources requested by the workflow are already running, the workflow will use them and **not** shut them down.
+**Note:** If the required resources are already running, the workflow will utilize them without shutting them down.

-The inputs to the action are defined in the `action.yml` file here and are general so they apply to almost any PW workflow.
-To add this action to a PW workflow (stored in a separate repository since this repository stores only the action), there are at least two steps that are done in the **workflow repository**:
+The action's inputs are specified in the `action.yml` file.
+To integrate this action into a PW workflow (stored in a separate repository, as this repository solely contains the action), follow these steps in the **workflow repository**:

-1. The PW client requires the API key of the account for authentication.
-Store this key as a [Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in the repository with your PW workflow (**not** this repository).
-Navigate to your workflow on GitHub.com and then click on `Settings` > `Secrets` > `Actions` > `New Repository Secret`.
-This will only be possible if you are the owner of the workflow repository or have been granted permissions to edit/view repository secrets in the workflow repository, otherwise the buttons will be hidden.
+1. Store the PW client's API key as a [Github secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) in the workflow repository (not this repository).
+Navigate to your workflow on GitHub.com and go to `Settings > Secrets > Actions > New Repository Secret`.
+Note: You must be the owner of the workflow repository or have permissions to edit/view repository secrets in the workflow repository to perform this step.
-3. Tell GitHub that this action needs to be triggered whenever something (that you specify) happens in the **workflow repository** by adding this action to `.github/workflows/main.yaml` in the workflow repository.
-For example, the code snippet below adds this action the Github repository of a PW workflow such that the worflow is tested with every new push:
+2. Configure GitHub to trigger this action whenever specified events occur in the workflow repository by adding this action to .github/workflows/main.yaml in the **workflow repository**.
+For instance, the code snippet below adds this action to the GitHub repository of a PW workflow, ensuring that the workflow is tested with every new push:

 ```
 on: [push]